Guide & tips

 • Linux: Same inputs once the binary runs; make sure you extracted the Linux archive, not the Windows zip.

-• Swings and rope momentum matter.
-The v1.1 devlog mentions fixes for rope behaviour at greater depth (helpful in the First Kiln challenge area).
-If something feels off after an update, reinstall the latest build from itch.io.
+• Momentum: Swings and rope arc matter as much as raw aim.
+The v1.1 devlog mentions fixes for rope behaviour at greater depth (relevant to the First Kiln challenge).
+If rope feel changes after an update, reinstall the latest itch.io build.

 Difficulty